 The La Paz Witches Market

-The market is easily found as it is located in the touristic centre of La Paz, spread across both Jimenez and Linares street, a short stroll from San Francisco church.
+The market is easily found as it is located in the touristic center of La Paz, spread across both Jimenez and Linares street, a short stroll from the San Francisco church.
 On approach, the market looks similar to any other South American market but upon investigation, the waft of incense and presence of the Yatiri (witch doctors) with their distinctive hats will draw you in and confirm your location.

 DRIED LLAMA FOETUSES

 You will become accustomed to seeing dried frogs and animal bones as you walk through the market but the real star of the show is the dried llama fetus.
 Whenever Bolivians are constructing a new house, they bury a llama fetus under the foundations as a gift to Pachamama (mother earth) in order to bring luck and health into their home.
 I was a little concerned about how so many llama foetus are attained, however, I was assured that there is no animal cruelty involved and the fetuses are only used after a miscarriage or if stillborn.

 Having issues in your life?
 Maybe you want to curse someone, find your true love, or even improve your fertility.
 If so, then this market is a place you will want to visit.
 It has every type of potion imaginable, all readily available for you to buy.
 Be warned, the Yatiri may approach you after, toss cocoa leaves around, and tell you that your fortune is destined and the potion will not be able to assist.
 It is worth a try though...